dibley1973/OpenRMS/README.md

 The application will be able to be hosted on public internet servers or private intranet servers.

+### Modules
+The application will be split into modules which in most cases will map directly to a "bounded context" within the domain.

++ Product Managment
++ Product Metadata
++ Product Inventory
++ Location Management
++ Store Metadata
++ Distribution Managment
++ Product in Transit
++ Supply Chain Management

 ### Architecture, Patterns, Technologies and Methodologies